 The tracking on the tape dotted the screen in a light fuzz before cutting to black for a few seconds — then it began: a saturated image of two women, one in her teens, the other in her mid thirties, walking wearily through the bustle of a small, picturesque town.
 The older woman spoke, her voice distorted by the worn tape:

-‘How are you?’
-The teenager asked drowsily, half asleep.
+“How are you?” the teenager asked drowsily, seemingly half asleep.

 They both stopped dead in their tracks, as though they’d finally reached their threshold.

-‘The thing that you… You and… Huh?’ the teen drifted into silence.
+“The thing that you… You and… Huh?” the teen drifted off into a dazed silence.

-The woman looked around, as if freshly aware of her surroundings, ‘How far is Luke’s?’
+The woman looked around, as if newly aware of her surroundings, “How far is Luke’s?”

 They both stared intently at the diner.

 “I don’t think it’s working.”